-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Members residing in a nursing facility (NF), (except members receiving hospice care or living outside the managed care organization (MCO) service delivery area), must receive at least quarterly face-to-face visits for assessment purposes.
+Members residing in a nursing facility (NF), (except members receiving hospice care or living outside the managed care organization (MCO) service area), must receive at least quarterly face-to-face visits for assessment purposes.
 NF staff should invite MCO service coordinators to their resident care planning meetings or other interdisciplinary team meetings, as long as the resident does not object.
 These meetings are not mandatory but are strongly recommended and participation may be in person or telephonically.
 The MCO must maintain and make available upon request documentation verifying the occurrence of required face-to-face service coordination visits, which may coincide with or include participation in care planning or other interdisciplinary team meetings.

 Service coordination activities for members residing in an NF include, but are not limited to: